eric-erki/HomeGenie/source/content/docs/interconnect.md

 In fact this approach relays on the MQTT service which is a sort of "chat" service for sensors, smart devices and machines in general.

-In this scenario interconnected servers will publish module events through an MQTT service and that will so be received by all other servers connected to the same MQTT network.
+In this scenario interconnected HomeGenie servers will publish module events to a MQTT broker service so that those events will also be received by all other servers connected to the same MQTT network.

-In order for this to work we then need an MQTT service endpoint that must be configured in the MQTT Network settings dialog.
+In order for this approach to work we then need an MQTT broker service endpoint that must be properly configured in the "MQTT Network" program settings dialog.

 <div class="media-container">
     <img self="size-medium" src="images/docs/interconnections_04b.jpg" />